sigstore/rekor-monitor/README.md

 # Rekor Log Monitor

-Rekor Log Monitor provides an easy-to-use monitor to verify log consistency, that the log is immutability and append-only.
+Rekor Log Monitor provides an easy-to-use monitor to verify log consistency, that the log is immutable and append-only.
 Monitoring is critical to the transparency log ecosystem, as logs are tamper-evident but not tamper-proof.
 Rekor Log Monitor also provides a monitor to search for identities within a log, and send a list of found identities via various notification platforms.